grafana/grafana/docs/sources/administration/configuration.md

 ### strict_transport_security

 Set to `true` if you want to enable HTTP `Strict-Transport-Security` (HSTS) response header.
-This is only sent when HTTPS is enabled in this configuration.
+Only use this when HTTPS is enabled in your configuration, or when there is another upstream system that ensures your application does HTTPS (like a frontend load balancer).
 HSTS tells browsers that the site should only be accessed using HTTPS.

 ### strict_transport_security_max_age_seconds